-Compared to the rest of the New York City market, the Kips Bay region has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the New York City market, the Kips Bay submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 43 listings have been made available, so you'll want to check back regularly for new listings.
-About 40% of the office spaces in the Kips Bay are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 479 listings have been made available, so you'll want to check back regularly for new listings.
+About 5% of the available leases in the Kips Bay are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,100 sqft.
-Most properties in this region are approximately 8 stories.
-Most buildings in this region were built in 1920 and are Class A.
+Even though the median size is 3,220 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this market are approximately 8 floors.
+Most buildings in this area were built in 1920 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Manufacturing is the dominant industry in this market.
-Commute by walking is the most popular way to get to work amongst Kips Bay folk.
-Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commute by walking is the most popular way to get to work amongst Kips Bay residents.
+Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.